geeper-io/llm-operator/README.md

 # LLM Operator

-A Kubernetes operator for deploying and managing Ollama with OpenWebUI.
+The LLM Operator provides a Custom Resource Definition (CRD) called `LMDeployment` that allows you to declaratively deploy Ollama instances with specified models and optionally connect them to OpenWebUI for a web-based interface.

 ## Overview

-The LLM Operator provides a Custom Resource Definition (CRD) called `Deployment` that allows you to declaratively deploy Ollama instances with specified models and optionally connect them to OpenWebUI for a web-based interface.
+The LLM Operator provides a Custom Resource Definition (CRD) called `LMDeployment` that allows you to declaratively deploy Ollama instances with specified models and optionally connect them to OpenWebUI for a web-based interface.

 ## Features